-Probationary Special education teachers/providers shall have two (2) days of reserve teacher time per school year to be used as needed to complete due process compliance requirements.
-Tenured special education teachers/providers shall have one (1) day per school year of reserve teacher time for the same purpose.
+All special education teachers/providers shall have two (2) days of reserve teacher time per school year to be used as needed to complete due process compliance requirements.
 Teachers/providers realigned into special education shall have one additional day of reserve teacher time during their first realigned year to be used as needed to complete due process compliance requirements.
 Teachers/providers in their second and third realigned year in special education may request additional reserve teacher time from their buildings to be used as needed to complete due process compliance requirements.
 Reserve teachers shall be scheduled in advance for a Tuesday, Wednesday or Thursday with the understanding that if there is a shortage of reserve teachers because of many requests from teachers who are absent due to illness, the reserve teacher may be reassigned and rescheduled for a later date.
 Buildings will be responsible for a plan to support special education service teachers/providers.

-Section A. Length of Teacher's Day
+Section A. Length of Teacher's Day/Week